Mastering google ads: A blueprint for e-commerce success

 Shopping focussed ads are a great way to start because the visual nature of these campaigns pre-qualifies your buyers by showing them what they will get from the beginning.
 As soon as your buyer searches for their problem, your product will visually appear in front of their eyes.
 However, there are some product types that will be more naturally suited to a keyword or search campaign.
 If your product is super niche and will be difficult for Google to present in front of correct shopping streams, you might benefit from a stricter keyword focussed search campaign.

-What is a good Daily budget to start out with:
+What is a good Daily budget to start out with when Mastering Google Ads:

-Typically, a daily budget of $10 to $20 is the amount you need to be able to test things out.
-This gives you the ability to monitor your keywords, test various elements in your campaign, and determine what works and what doesn’t.
-The actual budget you will spend on your longterm Google Ad strategy may vary based on factors related to your business such as the product price, conversion rate, and lifetime value.
-But you can experiment and refine those factors as you continue your journey with Google Ads.
+Typically, a daily budget of $10 to $20 is enough to test your campaigns.
+This allows you to monitor your keywords, experiment with different elements, and see what works and what doesn’t.
+The actual budget for your long-term strategy may vary depending on factors such as product price, conversion rate, and customer lifetime value.
+By starting small, you can refine these elements over time while mastering Google Ads and building a strategy that drives consistent results for your business.

 Frequent mistakes people make with Google Ads: